cswank/mcli/README.md

 NOTE: see below for the required layout of the flac files

-### Local speakers and remote flac files
+### 2: Local speakers and remote flac files
-If the music files live on a remote computer (for example: 192.1.0.22) and speaker output is on the local computer then:
+If the music files live on a remote computer (for example: 192.1.0.22) and speaker output is on the local computer:

 ```console
 export MCLI_HOST="192.1.0.22:50051"